dchandra1985/portfolio/_posts/2018-01-22-Explore categorical data.md

 ![]({{"/images/ML_6_3.png"|absolute_url}})

-The above chart depicts that the claimed hypothesis (smoking will reduce the lifespan) is false.
+The above chart depicts that the claimed hypothesis (smoking is having an effect on lifespan) is false.
-The main reason for the data bias is the data is grouped only using smoker variable.
+The reason may be due to data segregation.
-This will take the acoount of all the age groups.
+To understand and to study the effect of smoker variable to the outcome, we have to segregate the data with respect to smoker and age.
-But we have to study the effect of smoking with respect to the young age groups.
+This will help us to study the effect of smoking with respect to the different age groups.

 ```python